-According to section 5.4.1 (2) of the German Corporate Governance Code in the version dated February 7, 2017, the Supervisory Board specified the following objectives regarding its composition, and reports below on their status of implementation.
+According to recommendation C. I of the German Corporate Governance Code in the version dated December 16, 2019, the Supervisory Board specified the following objectives regarding its composition, and reports below on their status of implementation.

 Internationality

 The Supervisory Board shall have at least three members with business experience in the main sales markets of Merck KGaA, Darmstadt, Germany.
 Currently, the main sales markets of Merck KGaA, Darmstadt, Germany, are Europe, America, and Asia-Pacific.
 The present composition of the Supervisory Board satisfies this objective.
 More than three Supervisory Board members have entrepreneurial experience in a wide range of European countries.
 More than three Supervisory Board members have experience in management positions in companies that operate globally.